Home Care

 Minimal cleaning routine in a clean organized home

-A low-effort cleaning routine focuses on simple, repeatable actions that prevent mess from accumulating in the first place.
-Instead of deep cleaning all at once, you maintain your home with small daily and weekly habits.
+A low-effort cleaning routine focuses on simple, repeatable actions that prevent mess from accumulating.
+Instead of deep cleaning all at once, you maintain your home with small daily and weekly habits that barely register as "cleaning" at all.
+Over time, these micro-habits keep your home at a baseline level of tidiness that’s easy to sustain and never lets things spiral out of control.

 Why traditional cleaning routines fail

-A better approach is to reduce the workload by spreading tasks across the week and keeping each session short.
+A better approach is to reduce the workload by spreading tasks across the week and keeping each session short enough that you can’t reasonably talk yourself out of it.
+Five minutes is hard to say no to.
+Three hours is easy to postpone indefinitely.

 The core idea: small tasks, done consistently